 The Lightning F.3 was a development of earlier versions of the Lightning.
 It had improved radar, more powerful engines and could be armed with the new Red Top missiles, but its cannon armament was removed.
-As a result of the more powerful engines it was given a larger, clipped tail.
+As a result of the more powerful engines it was given a larger, clipped tail, making it the highest performance version of the Lightning.
 The first F.3 flew on 16 June 1962 and 70 were manufactured.
-A further 16 F.3As, externally similar to the later F.6, were also made.
-The F.3 had a short service life, due to defence spending cut backs and replacement by more advanced Lightning F.6s.
+The F.3 had a short service life due to British defence spending cut backs and replacement by the more advanced Lightning F.6s.

-This model represents Lightning F.3 XP696 of 2T Squadron (226 OCU), RAF, at Coltishall in July 1974.
+This model represents Lightning F.3 XP749 of 11 Squadron, RAF, at Binbrook in May 1984.

 Data: supersonic all-weather interceptor.
 Engines two Rolls Royce Avon 301R Series 300 turbojet engines of 7,420kg reheat thrust each.
 Wing span 10.62m.
 Length 16.84m.
 Maximum take-off weight 18,182kg.
-Maximum speed 2412Km/h.
+Maximum speed 2,412km/h.
 Armament two Firestreak or Red Top missiles.

-Trumpeter 1/72 kit with Model Alliance and kit decals completed by Leigh Edmonds in February 2015.
+Trumpeter 1/72 kit with Modeldecals completed by Leigh Edmonds in March 2015,